Tips and Tricks For HR Departments | HR Cloud Blog

 Case: Salesforce

-Being the company known for constant innovation, it was in their best interest to encourage their employees to ideate, develop and adapt to new technology.
+Being the company known for constant innovation, it was in their best interest to encourage their employees to ideate, develop, and adapt to new technology.
 Hence, they started the reward program called 'Trailblazer'.

 True to their word, employees who successfully adopted new tech were recognized and rewarded with monetary bonuses, public recognition, and promotions.
 They also held competitions that aided in experimenting with new technologies.

-With Workmates, an employee (no matter what the hierarchy) can give a digital ‘Kudos’ to recognize any colleague which can be collected and redeemed for gift cards or other corporate items of ones liking.
+With Workmates, an employee (no matter what the hierarchy) can give a digital 'Kudos' to recognize any colleague which can be collected and redeemed for gift cards or other corporate items of one's liking.
+Other benefits of using a recognition platform are… All of the above help boost morale, inspire teamwork, and all-importantly align everyone to work towards common goals and OKRs.
+This approach significantly improves employee retention and engagement.

 As mentioned before, only some in a team or a firm have the same knowledge and grasping abilities.
 A mentor can do wonders for those who take a little more than the average time to adapt to new technology.